 Therefore signs, language and behaviour are not only an invaluable tool for the semantic specialist, but we believe that we as designers ought to be concerned with problems of meaning, language, and communication too.
 By way of elucidating how we do this, I have listed our ‘design rules’ and describe what meaning we prescribe to timelessness, context, appropriateness, discipline, digitalisation, responsibility, and wellbeing, and how we apply these to design.

 Design is not a style or fashion.
 We promote the projection of an ideology encompassing awareness of the production process and the destination of its products.
 Styles, on the other hand, are purely ephemeral manifestations of the speculative desire of producers, possibly reflecting a culture of waste, temporary solutions, and design for the sake of novelty.

-We attempt at challenging the interaction between intuition and knowledge, and bridge passion and curiosity, while responding to the clients’ needs rather than wants.
+We attempt at challenging the interaction between intuition and knowledge, and bridge passion and curiosity, while responding to the clients’ needs and wants.
 Our ‘design style’ is beyond fashionable modes and temporary fads.
 We like design to be timeless as much as possible, one which is committed to society and values, centred around the message rather than visual excitement.